martinus/gra/README.md

 This adds each repository to the project manager, with the netlocation as tag, and last two subdirectories as a name.
 Existing configuration is kept as-is.

+# Alternatives

+* [ghq](https://github.com/x-motemen/ghq) was the main inspiration for `grm`. grm is much simpler, a single python file, git only, and integrates easily with VSCode.
+* [rhq](https://github.com/siketyan/ghr) is another ghq clone, written in Rust, but it currently did not work with non github URLs.